varnishcache/varnish-cache/doc/sphinx/tutorial/cookies.rst

 Quite simple.
 If, however, you need to do something more complicated, like removing one out of several cookies, things get difficult.
-Unfornunatly Varnish doesn't have good tools for manipulating the Cookies.
+Unfortunately Varnish doesn't have good tools for manipulating the Cookies.
 We have to use regular expressions to do the work.
 If you are familiar with regular expressions you'll understand whats going on.
 If you don't I suggest you either pick up a book on